-Once a very secret missile facility that would protect the Soviet against all possible military threats.
-To enter here, before 1995, had resulted in prison for many years.
+Once a missile facility that protected the Soviet Union against all possible military threats.
+Walk into this area without permission before the year 1995, may have resulted in many years in prison.
 Today the place is abandoned.
 Now we enter the traces of rocket pads and rooms for radar surveillance!

 S75 missiles always ready

 By far, the entire Baltic Sea coast was once covered by a patchwork of military facilities that would defend the Soviet Union from attack by NATO.
 One of the most important defense systems was the ground-to-air missiles, the S75M Dvina.
 NATO called this system SAM battery.

 S75 missiles were often mounted in a cluster around important objects such as cities or industrial areas.
 Already in 1964, the US intelligence service identified 600 launch sites in the Soviet Union.
 A model of the S-75 missile could reach a height of 20,000 meters and the range was normally about 45 kilometers.